b-rad-c/dbranch-backend/README.md

 `allowed_peers` - a list of ipfs peer ids to limit whose articles will be curated, see section below for more details.

-`allow_empty_peer_list` - if `true` the program will exit if the allow list file does not exist or the list is empty (which implies all articles will be curated), default: `false`
+`allow_any_peer` - if `true` the program will curate articles from any peer, default: `false`

 `log_path` - the file to log to or `-` for stdout, default: `-`

 ### allowed peers list

 The peer allow list contains IPFS peer ids that will be automatically curated to the local IPFS node when a new article is received on the `wire_channel` pubsub.
-If the list is empty all articles will be automatically curated, by default this behaviour is not allowed, see `allow_empty_peer_list` in the configuration section to override.

 To get the peer id for an IPFS node run the [ipfs id](ipns://docs.ipfs.io/reference/cli/#ipfs-id) command: